vinhatson/InsightLens/README.md

 **Technical Notes**:
 Training emphasizes eye divergence detection (+30%) and neutral context modeling, with improvements needed for secondary figure analysis.

-## Donation for Source Code Access

-InsightLens is a work in progress, and I’m training the AI to refine its ability to decode systemic rituals from images.
-To support this effort and gain access to the source code upon completion, I’m offering the code to donors:

-- **Donation Amount**: $5,454 USDT.
-TRC20: TLJsi4XKbFXZ1osgLKZq2sFV1XjmX6i9yD
-- **What You Get**: Once training is complete, donors will receive a `.zip` or `.tar.gz` file containing the full source code and deployment documentation.
-- **How to Donate**: Contact me for payment details (USDT TRC-20 preferred).
-- **Delivery**: Code will be sent to all donors upon project completion, estimated within 6–12 months, depending on dataset sourcing and model optimization.

-Your donation will fuel the acquisition of specialized datasets and the development of mathematical models for ritual analysis.

 ## Ethical Considerations